-Distribution network - in England and Wales this consists of overhead lines, underground cables and other network infrastructure that operate at 132kV and below; in Scotland this is the infrastructure that operates at 33kV and below.
-The distribution network delivers electricity from the transmission network and distributed generation to end users (consumers/demand).
-Nearly all demand in the UK is connected to the distribution network; only very large demand users (e.g. the rail network) are connected to the transmission network.
-Nearly all mediumscale and smaller scale generation in the UK is connected to the distribution network: typically only large fossil fuel power stations, offshore generation, and large onshore generation are connected to the transmission network.
+Distribution network - in England and Wales this consists of overhead lines, underground cables and other network infrastructure that operate at 132kV and below; in Scotland SP Distribution (SPD) - the Distribution Network Operator for Central and Southern Scotland, that owns the distribution network this is the infrastructure that operates at 33kV and below.
+The distribution network delivers electricity from the transmission at 33kV, 11kV and LV into the home. network and distributed generation to end users (consumers/ demand).
+Nearly all demand in the UK is connected to the SP Manweb (SPM) - the Distribution Network Operator for distribution network; only very large demand users (e.g. the Merseyside, Cheshire, North Shropshire and North Wales, that rail network) are connected to the transmission network. owns the distribution network at 132kV, 33kV, 11kV and LV into Nearly all medium-scale and smaller scale generation in the the home.
+UK is connected to the distribution network; typically only large fossil fuel power stations, offshore generation, and large onshore Transmission Network - the high voltage electricity network used generation are connected to the transmission network. for the bulk transfer of electrical energy across large distances.